NexPlayer/iOS-SDK/properties.md

 ### enum NXFileSeekOrigin_

 Origin when seeking within a file.
 Identifies different origins for seeking within a file.
-This is is passed to implementations of theNXRemoteFileIOInterfaceprotocol to indicate where to measure the seek offset from.
+This is is passed to implementations of the NXRemoteFileIOInterface protocol to indicate where to measure the seek offset from.

-**See Also**

-- NXRemoteFileIOInterfacefor more details.

-**Enumerator**

 - `NXFileSeekOriginBeginning` Beginning of file
 - `NXFileSeekOriginCurrent` Current position